Gayheart-Dankwah/Portfolio/index.md

 Hi, I'm Gayheart and welcome to my portfolio.
-I am a recent Actuarial Science graduate from the University of Ghana.
-Interested in using data insights, patterns and trends to drive business growth and effective decisions.
-I am excited to contribute positively to the tech industry.
+I'm a recent Actuarial Science graduate from the University of Ghana.
+I am interested in using data insights, patterns and trends to drive business growth and effective decisions.
+I am excited to contribute positively to the Tech, Finance and Insurance industry.

 ## Skills
 * Programming languages: Python